This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Help NowReferences

-Retrieved from: https://www.ncsl.org/research/financial-services-and-commerce/medical-liability-malpractice-merit-affidavits-and-expert-witnesses.aspx - State of Hawaii.
-Hawaii civil rights commission. (n.d.).
-Department of Labor and Industrial Relations.
+Retrieved from: https://www.ncsl.org/financial-services/medical-liability-malpractice-merit-affidavits-and-expert-witnesses - State of Hawaii.
+Hawaii Civil Rights Commission. (n.d.).
+About Us.